 Chi Ma Wan Road to Pui O Beach

 From here, turn right and stay on the main road.
-The road twists and turns, oftentimes revealing the beautiful waters of Pui O, as it makes its way towards the end.
+The road twists and turns, often times revealing the beautiful waters of Pui O, as it makes its way towards the end.

 10 minutes later, you’ll arrive at the northern end of Pui O Beach, in front of the Tin Hau Temple.

 On the side of the Tin Hau Temple is a gap between two rocks from where you can step onto the sand.
 If the tide is low, you can walk right across to Pui O Beach.
 However, if the tide is high, don’t worry, the water isn’t that deep.
-Take off your shoes, socks, and roll up your pants/shorts (or not), and walk through the water.
+Take off your shoes, and socks, roll up your pants/shorts (or not) and walk through the water.

 Pui O Beach